 A Brush Mate is a box you put your oil-based paintbrushes in to stop them going hard.
 They come in two different sizes, a Brush Mate 20 is the biggest one and can hold up to 20 paintbrushes.
 The other size is a Brush Mate 4 which can hold up to, you guessed it, 4 paintbrushes.
 As a professional decorator I use both sizes of brush mate and have for many years.
+You can buy these products online, click here to see latest prices.
 This is my Brush Mate review.

 The Old way to Store your Paintbrush